Information for parents of minors

 - the teenager should not be intoxicated.

-You should take a common sense approach when choosing the age at which you give your teen a drink.
-It's important to understand the risks associated with teenage drinking, including the setting where drinking will occur, transport options, and the quantity and type of alcohol being consumed.
+Take a common sense approach when choosing the age at which you give your teen a drink.
+It's important to understand the risks associated with teenage drinking, including:

 For teenagers aged 15 to 17, the safest option is to delay drinking for as long as possible.